Your Gate to Europe

 4. Impact on International Competitiveness

-The proposed regulation may impact the EU's competitiveness in the global AI market.
+The Regulation may impact the EU's competitiveness in the global AI market.
 Stricter regulations within the EU, if not matched by other regions, could potentially result in the relocation of AI development and deployment activities outside the EU.
 Balancing regulation with strategies to promote innovation and maintain competitiveness on a global scale will be essential.

 • Article 1: Objectives and general principles